What is Workforce Management?

 The operations team can manage, change, and enhance WFM systems with little or no IT involvement.
 The same cannot be said for workflow products.

-How does a Workforce Management system work?
+How does a Workforce Management software work?

 WFM systems answer operational questions using cold hard facts about who is doing what, and where and when they do it.
 This gives an Operational Insight to the management.
 WFM offers the same case management tracking type features at a much lower level of detail and provides operational perspectives on more granular data.